Last updated on September 8, 2020 by Sarmed Rahman

 By default, NTP server allows incoming queries from all hosts.
 If you want to filter incoming NTP synchronization connections, you could add a rule in your firewall to filter the traffic.

-NTP client hosts need the ntpdate package to synchronize time against the server.
-The package can be easily installed using yum or apt-get.
-After installing the package, run the command with the IP address of the server.
+apt-get.
+After installing the client package, run the command with the IP address of the server.

 If you want to synchronize the time of a Cisco device, you can use the following command from the global configuration mode.